konacurrents/SemanticMarkerAPI/README.md

 Creating and Processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
 This repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The diagram below shows the interaction with the web services running at [SemanticMarker.org](https://SemanticMarker.org).
 The code included is almost a 50-50 mix of html and javascript.
 As these are an HTTP API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)

-## SMART - Semantic Marker Augmented Reality of Things
+## SMART - Semantic Marker™️   Augmented Reality of Things

 The main interfaces to the SemanticMarker.org web services are through web calls embodied in the following web page code (and available at